divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

 This will use the official Docker ``python`` base image as the foundation for everything else that we build on top.

-Inside the container we will build the application at ``/app`` (it doesn't have to be there, but it's a useful convention).
+Inside the container we will build the application at ``/app`` (it doesn't need to be there in particular, but ``/app`` is a useful convention).
 Set the working directory for subsequent commands in the ``Dockerfile`` to use this directory:

 ..  code-block:: Dockerfile
     :emphasize-lines: 2